curiousleo/rafter/Evaluation.md

 Simulating failures
 -------------------

 Allowing the leader to fail would make benchmarking very complicated.
-Failures of followers, on the other hand, should be much easier to simulate.
-One option would be for the leader to send special `fail` (and potentially `recover`) messages to followers.
+Failures of followers, on the other hand, are easier to simulate.

-The failure of a follower could be simulated in several ways.
-One would be for the follower to enter a `failed` state where it drops all incoming messages and sends none.
-Upon receiving a `recover` message, it would re-enter the standard Rafter finite state machine.
-This would potentially complicate the already quite complex follower fsm.
-Another option would be for the follower's consensus_fsm process to exit when it receives a `fail` message.
-It would then be restarted by its supervisor within a short amount of time -- potentially too short to have any measurable impact on the system.
+The way I experimentally implemented failure simulation works as follows:

+When the leader receives a message `{start_failures, Lambda, T}`, it starts sending `{fail, T}` messages to random followers.
+The time between two `{fail, T}` messages the leader sends is random, governed by an exponential distribution with parameter `Lambda`.
+When a follower receives a `{fail, T}` message, it goes into a `failed` state where it discards all incoming messages.
+After T milliseconds, the node goes back into the `follower` state.